Only uterine bleeding not due to trauma renders a woman niddah.

 When a woman sees a physician or nurse for examination, she should ask him or her to report whether he or she observed any lesion that could bleed – even if only on contact, and even if not a pathological finding.

 Click here for a form that a medical professional can use to report the findings of an examination to a rabbi.
 The article Vaginal Bleeding from Injury or Lesions from www.jewishwomenshealth.org (our sister site for medical professionals) may also be helpful in explaining to a physician the halachic significance of the examination.
-Patients may print the form and/or article and bring them to the appointment, or access them with our free app.
+Patients may print the form and/or article and bring them to the appointment.

 In addition to addressing halachic concerns, a woman with irregular bleeding should not hesitate to seek medical diagnosis and treatment.